Published: November 15, 2023

 MLOps: Deploying a Distributed Ray Python Server with Kubernetes, EKS & KubeRay

-This integration offers the scalability and user experience of Ray Serve with the operational benefits of Kubernetes, including the ability to integrate with existing Kubernetes-based applications.
-RayService simplifies production deployment by managing health checks, status reporting, failure recovery, and updates for you.
+This integration delivers the scalability and user experience of Ray Serve alongside Kubernetes' operational benefits, including seamless integration with existing Kubernetes applications.
+RayService simplifies production deployment by automatically managing health checks, status reporting, failure recovery, and rolling updates.

-A RayService Custom Resource (CR) encapsulates a multi-node Ray Cluster and a Serve application that runs on top of it into a single Kubernetes manifest.
-Deploying, upgrading, and getting the status of the application can be done using standard kubectl commands.
+A RayService Custom Resource (CR) encapsulates a multi-node Ray Cluster and Serve application into a single Kubernetes manifest.
+All deployment, upgrade, and status operations use standard kubectl commands.

-This guide covers both local Kubernetes deployment using Kind, as well as a cloud-based deployment on AWS using EKS.
-You can follow along with my sample repo on my GitHub.
+This guide covers both local development using Kind and production deployment on AWS EKS.
+Follow along with the complete sample repository on GitHub.

-First, we will deploy locally on Kind, a tool for running local Kubernetes clusters using Docker container "nodes". kind was primarily designed for testing Kubernetes itself, but is really be used for local development.
-You will also need the AWS CLI, kubectl, Helm and eksctl, alongside Docker.
+We'll start by deploying locally using Kind, a tool for running Kubernetes clusters using Docker containers.
+While Kind was designed for testing Kubernetes itself, it's excellent for local development.

 kind create cluster --image=kindest/node:v1.23.0